7 Strength Exercises to Do at Home With Minimal Equipment

 2. Step-Ups

 Step-ups are a super simple way of strengthening the muscles that support your knees.
 Remember to be careful with this one if you have any pre-existing issues with your knees, as this may cause inflammation of the area.
 You can complete step-ups on any stairs within your building or home.
 Starting at the bottom of the stairs, step up with your right foot.
-Then bring your left foot up onto the stair next to your right.
+Then, bring your left foot up onto the stairs next to your right.
 While keeping your right foot on the step, lower your left foot back onto the stair below, and repeat this 10-15 times.
 Once you've completed the exercise with your right foot stationary, swap and keep your left foot stationary while exercising your right side.

 3. Squats